the-drunk-coder/megra-doc/docs/function-reference/sequence-generators.md

 proposed in *Ron, Singer, Tishby - The Power of Amnesia (1996)*.

 ### Parameters
 * `:events` - Event definitions.
+Can be a `map`.
 * `:sample` - Sample string to learn from.
 Uses the defined event mapping as characters.
+Can be a `vec`.
 * `:bound` - The maximum order of the learned markov chain, that is, how far to look back when determining the next step.
 * `:epsilon` - Probability threshold, a connection that's less likely than that won't be learned.
 The higher, the longer it takes to learn.
 * `:size` - Maximum generator size (nodes in the probabilistic finite automaton generated).
 * `:autosilence` - Use `~` as default character for silence.
+* `:tie` - Automatically restart in case this generator gets stuck in an "end state" (a state without children)

 ### Example

 Learn a trap-like beat from a sample string.
+When event labels have only one character, the sample string doesn't need spaces.

 ```lisp
 (sx 'from #t
   (learn 'data